Mexican1922/Profile-Card/README.md

 ---

-## ✨ Features
+## Features

 - Semantic HTML (`<article>`, `<header>`, `<figure>`, `<section>`, `<nav>`)
 - Live updating current time in **milliseconds** (matches `Date.now()` within a reasonable delta)
-- Responsive layout for mobile, tablet, and desktop
 - Keyboard-accessible navigation
 - Social links open in a new tab
-- Testable elements with `data-testid` attributes
+- Accessible Markup with `aria` attributes and `data-testid` selectors for testing.
+- Fully Responsive Layout** that adapts to mobile, tablet, and desktop screens.
+- Smooth Scroll Navigation between sections of the page.

 ---

+## Testing Notes

+- Each visible element includes `data-testid` attributes to enable automated testing.
+- Navigation links have `aria-label` for accessibility.
+- Tested across different screen sizes to ensure responsiveness.

+---

-## 🧭 Run Locally
+## Run Locally

 1. **Clone the repository**:
    ```bash